 In high school athletes, it was reported that the ankle was the most commonly injured lower extremity region, while combined foot and ankle injuries accounted for more than 47% of all sustained injuries.12 Of the nine sports analyzed, baseball had the second highest proportion of lower extremity injuries requiring surgical intervention, ranking behind wrestling and ahead of football.12

 Ankle sprains are a common injury seen in athletes who run, jump, cut, and slide.
-Inappropriate treatment and rehabilitation can result in residual symptoms, recurrent ankle injuries, and ultimately chronic ankle instability.13,14 In an analysis of high school athletes participating in nine different sports, it was estimated that 326,396 ankle injuries occurred nationally from 2005 to 2006 and that 22.6% of all sport-related injuries involve the ankle, with baseball players being less likely to sustain an ankle injury than those participating in football, soccer, and basketball.15 Tanen and colleagues reported that 79% of baseball or softball players sustained a lateral ankle sprain during sport and 20.9% developed chronic ankle instability.16 In evaluating high school and Division I collegiate athletes, however, they found the prevalence of chronic ankle instability did not correlate more with any one sport.
+Inappropriate treatment and rehabilitation can result in residual symptoms, recurrent ankle injuries, and ultimately chronic ankle instability.
+Although these moves may make the game more enjoyable to watch, increasing the demand for toronto blue jays tickets, it isn’t good for the players overall health!
+13,14 In an analysis of high school athletes participating in nine different sports, it was estimated that 326,396 ankle injuries occurred nationally from 2005 to 2006 and that 22.6% of all sport-related injuries involve the ankle, with baseball players being less likely to sustain an ankle injury than those participating in football, soccer, and basketball.15 Tanen and colleagues reported that 79% of baseball or softball players sustained a lateral ankle sprain during sport and 20.9% developed chronic ankle instability.16 In evaluating high school and Division I collegiate athletes, however, they found the prevalence of chronic ankle instability did not correlate more with any one sport.

 The most common risk factor for an ankle sprain is previous ankle sprain, and as such, prevention is paramount.16 In a study of basketball players, those who did not stretch during warm-ups were 2.6 times more likely to sustain an ankle injury than those who did stretch.17 Exercise programs, prophylactic bracing and taping, and balance training programs may also play a pivotal role in preventing initial, recurrent, and acute ankle injuries.17-20 Compared with neuromuscular training, bracing has been reported to achieve a two-fold reduction in the risk of recurrent ankle sprains.21